 The navy boxes on the lower were a Home Goods find while we were on vacation, and they matched my Hale Navy paint swatch perfectly, so I bought them to bring some color to that side of the bathroom.
 Those boxes hide my “supplies”, because sometimes I need to use the bathroom upstairs too.
 This keeps them up and out of the way.
 That’s one of my very favorite bathroom decor tricks, hiding the “unmentionables”.
 I use the same idea in my bathroom, but with larger boxes.

-I try to design all of my spaces for maximum storage and organization, so I tend to use “small room tricks” to do so.
+I try to design all of my spaces for maximum storage and organization.
+“Small room tricks” are perfect to maximize storage for any sized room.
 Every item needs to have a function and a purpose.
-If you have a box or a basket as decor, it needs to work for you as well by storing something useful.
+If you have a box or a basket as decor, it needs to work for you by storing something useful.

-One of my very favorite things about this room is the toilet seat.
+One of my very favorite things about the kid’s bathroom remodel is the toilet seat.
 You read that right.
 When we moved into this house, I replaced all of the toilet seats with ones that had built in toddler seats.
 I lost the bolts during the remodel, so we decided to get another one.
 When we went to Lowe’s we discovered that our favorite toilet seat now has a soft close option.
 Sold.
 It is the greatest thing ever!
 My son used to just let the seat drop to the toilet, but not anymore!
 I highly recommend this seat to all of you with small children!
-Once they are done needing the toddler seat, you just pop it off and put it away, and its back to a normal toilet seat!
+Once they are done needing the toddler seat, you just pop it off and put it away to make it a regular toilet seat!

-I’m so glad that this room is done, it was really tough without the bathroom up here, and all of the work basically zapped our summer both fun-wise and financially.
-We’re going to take the fall to recover, although I have a few small projects up my sleeve for then as well.
+I’m so glad that this room is done!
+It was really tough without the bathroom upstairs.
+All of the work basically zapped our summer both fun-wise and financially.
+We’re going to take the fall to recover.
+But, I have a few small projects up my sleeve for then as well.

 It even makes the view from my Daughter’s room so much better!